-There a couple of big pull factors for the smoothie only diet:
+There a couple of big pull factors for a weight loss plan exclusively based on smoothies:

 Firstly, there is the convenience factor.
 One of the reasons why smoothies are so popular is the ability to pack in a host of key vitamins and nutrients quickly and easily.